umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Developer/Extending/Adding-a-Fieldtype.md

 In the constructor we specify the standard provider information (remember to set the ID to a unique ID).

 And then we set the field type specific information.
-In this case a preview Icon for the form builder UI and what kind of data it will return, this can either be string, longstring,integer,datetime or boolean.
+In this case a preview Icon for the form builder UI and what kind of data it will return, this can either be string, longstring, integer, datetime or boolean.

 Then we will start building the view